 For context, as of today, this represents approximately 1,200,000 data points from tens of thousands of employees across 157 countries.
 This number is continuously growing, but even as of now, it’s enough to be one of the most statistically significant reports ever created.

-In the area of recognition, some of the research we have shows that recognition is still a major problem all over the world.
+In the area of recognition, some of the research we have shows that employee recognition is still a major problem all over the world.
 One of the questions in our pulse surveys is “How often do you usually get praise?” with four choices: Never, Every Quarter, Every Month, and Every Week.
 According to research from Gallup, you should be praising employees at least once a week.

 72% of employees get recognized less than once per week

 The only hard work is to make sure that you’re being mindful of what's going on around you.
 After that, saying “thank you” or “great job” takes zero effort.
-So then the question becomes, if it’s that easy, why is recognition so low?
+So then the question becomes, if it’s that easy, why is employee recognition so low?
 I have a theory.

-Low budget, non-personalized rewards easily backfire.
+Low budget, non-personalized employee rewards easily backfire.
 As a simple example, if you get an employee a $20 gift card from Starbucks for something they did, what you’re secretly telling them is that their effort, whatever it was, is valued at $20 for you.
 This is a huge insult to an employee, and you should be doing everything you can to avoid a situation like this.
 Plus, did you even stop to consider if they like coffee?

 Research from Deloitte found that: “Organizations with recognition programs which are highly effective at enabling employee engagement had 31% lower voluntary turnover than organizations with ineffective recognition programs.”